Ashbourne, Derbyshire

 Ashbourne is situated at the foot of the White Peaks, and is known as the gateway to the Peak District

-Ashbourne is a charming and very well known town in Derbyshire, renowned for its stunning old world style shops, its relaxed ambience, and of course its annual shrovetide football game, which see’s hundreds of participants playing a game of football from one end of the town to the other.
+Ashbourne is a charming and very well-known town in Derbyshire, renowned for its stunning old-world style shops, its relaxed ambience, and its annual Shrovetide football game, which sees hundreds of participants playing football from one end of the town to the other.

 Ashbourne High Street

-If you’ve never been to Ashbourne, it’s certainly worth a visit.
-It is abundant with old world charm, traditional antique, coffee and craft shops, and plays host to a traditional market every Thursday.
-The cobbled market place and alleys, along with stylish boutiques are a delight to explore.
+If you’ve never been to Ashbourne, it’s worth a visit.
+It is abundant with old-world charm, traditional antiques, coffee and craft shops, and plays host to a traditional market every Thursday.
+The cobbled marketplace with stylish boutiques are a delight to explore.

-There are lots of lovely places to eat in the town ranging from delightful restaurants, to cosy pubs.
-Traditional fish and chips can be enjoyed at the Marketplace fish and chip shop, a real favourite with the locals.
+There are many places to eat in the town, ranging from delightful restaurants to cosy pubs.
+Traditional fish and chips can be enjoyed at the Marketplace fish and chip shop, a local favourite.
 Ashbourne and the surrounding countryside is great for walking and is commonly referred to as the gateway to Dovedale.
-Its one of the most popular locations for those seeking accommodation in the Peak District area.
+It is one of the most popular locations for those seeking accommodation in the Peak District area.

 If you are looking for a beautiful peak district town, Ashbourne may well be the place.